Shifts in Japan's Life Science and Health Care Policy

 Our major challenges, such as increasing healthcare costs, a rapidly aging population, and stagnant economic growth, are now common to all developed countries; they have just risen to the surface more rapidly in Japan.
 These challenges, however, are too big for one country to solve.
 The international community should not only expect to see new visions and models for healthcare emerge from Japan but must learn from other countries as well.
 There are many examples of successful and failed policies in the world, such as those that focused on short-term healthcare cost reduction without considering long-term health quality, or the over- or under-evaluation of new technologies.
 We can all benefit from sharing and examining these past successes and failures, and Japan should play a central role in this effort to invent a new way forward that balances health outcomes with concerns about cost.

-Sara Itagaki is a Project Associate at NBR and Claire Topal is a Senior Advisor for International Health.
+This interview was conducted by Sara Itagaki, a Project Associate at NBR, and Claire Topal, a Senior Advisor for International Health.